SoundCloud for Developers

 Basic Use

-To start using the SDK just add this script to your HTML and initialize the client with your own client_id and optionally your redirect_uri in case you want to use authentication:
+Add the SDK script to your HTML and initialize the client with your client_id.
+Include redirect_uri if you need authentication:

 <script src="https://connect.soundcloud.com/sdk/sdk-3.3.2.js"></script>